Is learning French worth it in 2025?

 Is French harder than English?

-Yes and no. French has more complex grammar (conjugations, gendered nouns), but for English speakers, certain aspects are easier:
+Yes and no. French has more complex grammar (conjugations, gendered nouns), but for English speakers, 30% shared vocabulary and familiar alphabet make it accessible.

-Overall, French is considered a Category I language for English speakers (easiest tier), alongside Spanish, Italian, and Portuguese.
+Overall, French is considered a Category I language for English speakers (easiest tier).

 Do I need to live in France to become fluent?

 Absolutely not!
-In 2025, you can reach advanced French without leaving home, thanks to:
+In 2025, you can reach advanced French without leaving home, thanks to online platforms, Netflix French series, YouTube, podcasts, and language partners on Tandem and HelloTalk.

 Which careers benefit most from French?

-- French is an official UN, EU, NATO language
+International Relations & Diplomacy: French is an official UN, EU, NATO language.

-- France is the #1 tourist destination (90M visitors/year)
+Hospitality & Tourism: France is the #1 tourist destination (90M visitors/year).

 Is French worth learning for travel?